I Dream of Jeannie: The bottle

 Jeannie's iconic bottle was not created for the show.
 The actual bottle was a special Christmas 1964 Jim Beam liquor decanter containing "Beam's Choice" bourbon whiskey.
 It was designed by Roy Kramer for the Wheaton Bottle Company.
 For years, Sidney Sheldon was said to have received one as a gift and thought it would be a perfect design for the series.
 Several people in the Screen Gems art department also take credit for finding the bottle.
-Strong evidence, however, indicates first season director Gene Nelson saw one in a liquor store and bought it, bringing it to Sheldon.
+There's strong evidence, however, that first-season director Gene Nelson saw one in a liquor store, bought it, and brought it to Sheldon.

-Jeannie's bottle was left in its original dark, smoke-green color, with a painted gold-leaf pattern (to make it look like an antique), during the first season.
+Jeannie's bottle was a dark, smoke-green color, with a painted gold-leaf pattern (to make it look like an antique) during the first season.
 The plot description of the pilot episode in TV Guide in September 1965 referred to it as a "green bottle".
 In that first episode, it also looked quite rough and weathered.
 Since the show was originally filmed in black and white, a lot of colors and patterns were not necessary.
 When the show switched to color, the show's art director came up with a brightly colored purple bottle to replace the original.
-The later colorized version of the show's first season tried to present that the smoked glass look of the original gold-leaf design was purple, to match the consistent look of the bottle used in the second through fifth seasons.
+The later-colorized version of the show's first season tried to make the smoked glass look of the original bottle look purple to match the look of the bottle used in the second through fifth seasons.

-The first-season bottle had a clear glass stopper that Tony took from a 1956 Old Grand-Dad Bourbon bottle in his home, as the original stopper was left behind on the beach where Tony found Jeannie.
+The first-season bottle had a clear glass stopper that Tony took from a 1956 Old Grand-Dad Bourbon bottle in his home, since the original stopper was left behind on the beach where Tony found Jeannie.
 In the first color episode, Jeannie returns to the beach, and her bottle is seen to have its original stopper (painted to match the bottle), presumably retrieved by her upon her return there.
 The rest of the TV series (and the films) used the original bottle stopper.
 (During some close-ups, one can still see the plastic rings that hold the cork part of the stopper in place.)